Life Extension Magazine®

 In addition to causing pain, stiffness, and loss of mobility, osteoarthritis causes progressive cartilage damage and joint degradation.

-The three herbs in combination—Chinese skullcap, cutch tree, and white mulberry—have been shown to reduce markers of inflammation, joint destruction, and cartilage degradation…indicating their potential to change the osteoarthritis landscape.
+The three herbs—Chinese skullcap, cutch tree, and white mulberry—have been shown to reduce markers of inflammation, joint destruction, and cartilage degradation…indicating their potential to change the osteoarthritis landscape.

 Studies indicate that combinations of these extracts are equal or superior to common medications at relieving pain, swelling, and stiffness.